36 B2B questions to fall in love with

 3. You automatically position yourself as a serious interlocutor, not supplier number 7 in line who prefers to babble about himself. [boring!]

-Would you like to develop this further for your niche, preferably with concrete formats, questionnaires and a content plan that suits your target audience?
-If so, this is exactly the kind of strategy we would like to think about with you.
+Would you like to develop this further for your niche?
+And could you use some help in drawing up concrete formats, questionnaires or a content plan that perfectly suits your target group?
+Then these are exactly the kinds of questions we would be happy to help you think through.
+May we invite to our dance book?

 other stories_